pchristensenB/box-salesforce-uielements-demo/README.md

 <img src="/images/16-preview.png" width="75%" height="75%">

-This video gives a quick walkthrough of how the a demo site can be created in 10 minutes.
+This video gives a quick walkthrough of how the a demo site can be created in less than 10 minutes.

 [Site Setup Video](https://cloud.box.com/s/mfo1mictqtxj18eazhtylfhds3v3mmln)